developer-program/engineering-track/docs/aws/iam.md

 ### Do not share access key

 - don't share credentials between uses
-- do not check in your access key to any repository such as github
+- do not check in your access key to any repository such as GitHub
 - paste your access key and credentials anywhere or to any other users

 ### Rotate Credentials Regularly

 - change your password regularly.
-Once in every 3 months or more/less frequent depends on how secure you need it to be.
+Once in every 3 months or more/less frequent depends on how secure, you need it to be.

 ### Remove Unused Credentials

-- once the user leave an organisation or done with the key.
-Update IAM and remove all users and/or polcies that are no longer necessary
+- once the user leaves an organisation or done with the key.
+Update IAM and remove all users and/or policies that are no longer necessary.

 ### IAM Web Identify Federation

-You can setup cooperate SAML to allow IAM users to AWS account.
-This is not a devops course so it way out of context.
+You can set up cooperate SAML to allow IAM users to AWS account.
+As this is not a dev ops course, is out of context.

 ### More on Best Practices